Skip to main content

 Incorporate visuals such as images, videos, infographics, diagrams, and maps into your website to illustrate information in an effective way which enhances the overall user experience and SEO ranking of the page.

-Tip: One thing I learned is that human faces create a lot of empathy and attracts people’s attention more than vector illustrations do.
+Tip: One thing I learned is that human faces create a lot of empathy and attract people’s attention more than vector illustrations do.

 SIU Med website